What is Ethereum Staking?

 Key Takeaways

-- •Multiple staking options exist, from solo staking with 32 ETH to pooled staking with any amount
+- Multiple participation options exist, from solo staking to liquid staking